-For the first few days, pack a bar of soap, toothbrush and toothpaste, and a washcloth.
-If you have a particular type or brand of toiletry that you like to use, you may want to bring it with you.
+For the first few days, pack basic toiletries, toothbrush and toothpaste, and a washcloth in case you are not able to get to a store right away.
+Most toiletries are available in Bologna, and manybrands are often the same.
+If you have a particular type of toiletry that you like to use, you may want to bring it with you.

-Packing tips from the Transportation Security Administration (TSA):
+Packing Tips from the Transportation Security Administration (TSA):

 - Do not pack oversized electronics (laptops, full-size video game consoles, DVD players and video cameras that use cassettes) in your checked baggage when possible.
-However, please be advised that you will be required to remove these items from your carry-on bag and submit them separately for x-ray screening.
+However, please be advised that you will be required to remove these items from your carry-on bag and submit them separately for xray screening.
 Small electronics, such as iPods, can remain in your carry-on. - Prepare your 1 quart-sized, clear, plastic, zip-top bag of liquids before arriving at the airport, following the 3-1-1 guideline (place liquids into 3.4 ounce bottle or less (by volume); all bottles should be carried in one 1 quart-sized, clear, plastic, zip-top bag) - Pack all your coats and jackets in your checked baggage when possible.
 All coats and jackets must go through the X-ray machine for inspection. - Do not wrap gifts.
 If a security officer needs to inspect a package, they may have to unwrap your gift.
 Please wait until you've reached your final destination to wrap gifts. - Undeveloped film should go in your carry-on bag.
 You will be able to declare film that is faster than 800-speed to a transportation security officer for physical inspection to avoid being X-rayed. - You are required to remove footwear for X-ray screening so wear shoes that are easy to take off and put back on. - Double check the contents of your pockets, bags, and carry-on luggage to ensure no prohibited items were inadvertently packed. - When in doubt, leave it out.
-If you're not sure about whether you can bring an item through the checkpoint, put it in your checked bag or leave it at home. - For more information, visit www.tsa.gov.
+If you're not sure about whether you can bring an item through the checkpoint, put it in your checked bag or leave it at home.
+For more information, visit www.tsa.gov.